kobe-joao/ZReviewTender/README.md

 - [x] Provides a lightweight implementation that only logs the latest review timestamp, rather than saving all reviews in local storage
 - [x] Supports filtering, allowing you to add custom filter conditions to filter out the reviews you don't need
 - [x] Based on official APIs (AndroidpublisherV3 and the brand new AppStoreConnect API), eliminating the need for workarounds or dealing with session expired problems
-- [x] Quickly deployable with the Github Repo Template/Github Action
+- [x] Quickly deployable with the GitHub Repo Template/GitHub Action
 - [x] 100% Ruby@RubyGem

 # Result